vmware-archive/nsxraml/md-version/nsxvapi.md

 Working With the VMware Customer Experience Improvement Program
 =====

-NSX participates in VMware’s Customer Experience Improvement Program (CEIP).
+NSX Data Center for vSphere participates in VMware’s Customer Experience Improvement Program (CEIP).

 See "Customer Experience Improvement Program" in the *NSX Administration Guide* for more information.